 School maintains a medical register for all pupils who have identified medical conditions.
-It is the parent/carers responsibility to inform school if their child has a diagnosed medical condition.
-Some of these children may need an individual health care plan, and this will be written in conjunction with parents, school and a medical practitioner.
+It is the Parents/Carers responsibility to inform school if their child has a diagnosed medical condition.
+Some of these children may need an individual health care plan, and this will be written in conjunction with Parents/Carers, school and a medical practitioner.
 All individual health care plans will be shared with members of staff who have contact with these pupils who have medical conditions.
 The individual health care plan will inform staff about the best course of action if a child becomes seriously ill and needs emergency treatment.

 In an emergency for any member of the school community, Broad Square Primary School will call an ambulance if needed.
-This will be done before contacting parents/carers if a child becomes seriously ill and this applies to all children and not only those with health care plans.
-The school will arrange for a competent member of staff to travel to hospital in an ambulance and act in loco parentis until the parents arrive.
-The member of staff in loco parentis will have the right to sanction emergency procedures as advised by medical staff in the ambulance or at the hospital.
+This will be done before contacting Parents/Carers if a child becomes seriously ill and this applies to all children and not only those with health care plans.
+The school will arrange for a competent member of staff to travel to hospital in an ambulance and act in loco parentis until the Parents/Carers arrive.